 How do construction companies manage labor burden?

-For construction companies, effectively managing construction labor burden can be the difference between its ultimate success and failure.
-It’s important to not only ensure you’re getting the right amount of hours from every employee, but also check that everyone is being paid the correct wage and that you’re properly tracking all the different benefits that employees are entitled to.
+Effectively managing the construction labor burden can be the difference between a company’s ultimate success and failure.
+It’s important to ensure that you’re getting the right number of hours from every employee, that everyone is being paid the correct wage, and that you’re properly tracking all the benefits employees are entitled to.

 What is labor burden in construction?

 Labor burden in construction is the total cost of employee compensation and benefits, expressed as a percentage of payroll.
-It can include things like salaries and wages, bonuses, commissions, vacation pay, sick pay, health insurance, and pension costs.
-In order to turn a profit, construction companies must carefully manage their labor burden and ensure that all employees are paid accordingly.
+It can include salaries, wages, bonuses, commissions, vacation pay, sick pay, health insurance, and pension costs.
+To turn a profit, construction companies must carefully manage their labor burden and ensure that all employees are paid accordingly.

-In indirect costs, the average labor burden rate for construction is about 30 to 40% for employees.
-This means that for every dollar that a construction company pays in employee compensation and benefits, they are paying an additional 30 cents in overhead costs.
-For union contractors, the percentage usually comes in a bit higher at 60 to 70%.
+In indirect costs, the average labor burden rate for construction employees is about 30 to 40%.
+This means that for every dollar that a construction company pays in employee compensation and benefits, it pays an additional 30 cents in overhead costs.
+For union contractors, the percentage is usually a bit higher, at 60 to 70%.

 Why is managing labor burden important?

-Managing labor burden is crucial for many reasons, but one of the most important reasons is due to its close ties to proper budgeting.
-By understanding how much labor constitutes a budget, managers can make more informed decisions on hiring and pricing jobs.
+Managing labor burden is crucial for many reasons, but one of the most important is its close ties to proper budgeting.
+Managers can make more informed decisions on hiring and pricing jobs by understanding how much labor constitutes a budget.
 This essentially helps them optimize costs and avoid construction cost overruns.

-Labor burden management also has a direct effect on a company’s bottom line.
-When workers aren’t paid on time or aren’t paid properly, it lowers morale and can put a business at risk for being sued for unpaid wages.
+Labor burden management also directly affects a company’s bottom line.
+When workers aren’t paid on time or properly, it lowers morale and can put a business at risk of being sued for unpaid wages.

 Therefore, effectively managing labor burden allows construction companies to keep overhead costs down, increase profit margins, and maintain productivity.